parevalo/gee-ccdc-tools/docs/_build/html/_sources/ccdc_viz.rst.txt

 information, you will be able interact with the rest of the options in the control panel in any order.
 For this example, we will load the output of CCDC run for an area between Bolivia and Brazil.
 This is the predifined example in the tool.
+The tool has also been tested with the upcoming results of a global CCDC results that will be published in the near future.

 Visualizing CCD coefficients and change information
 ---------------------------------------------------